 Providing students with hands-on exposure to real-world business situations is a key strength of the Berkeley MBA Program—and an essential ingredient in shaping innovative leaders.

 Experiential activities are a required part of your coursework, and numerous out-of-classroom opportunities also offer you the opportunity to build upon your skill set.
-These activities utilize all aspects of general management and BILD (Berkeley Innovative Leader Development) to include strong leadership components.
+These activities utilize all aspects of general management and include strong innovative leadership components.

 Many Berkeley MBA electives make use of hands-on projects in the field.
 This almost always means team projects—an important aspect of experiential learning.